acfatah/vite-javascript/README.md

 ### Execution

-To run the program, use the `npm run start` command.
+To run the program, use the `npm run start` command or simple press <kbd>F5</kbd> in vscode.

-Before running the `bin/run` command, you may need to install `vite-node` globally.
+To run `vite-node` directly using bash, run the command `bin/run`.
+You may need to install `vite-node` globally.

 ### Build